Dates & Times

 A Perth Festival commission for Boorloo Contemporary

-See Boorloo Bridge in a whole new light as it ignites with a new Western Australian artwork.
-A large-scale animated light piece transforms the bridge into a spectacular digital canvas, brought to life with glowing colour and story.
+See Boorloo Bridge in a whole new light as it ignites with a new animated light work.
+Kwop Ben, meaning ‘Good Light’, transforms one of Perth’s newest and most recognisable crossings into a living digital canvas.

 More info